 Developed by Case Western University and the Library of Congress, is a digital archive of oral history interviews with accompanying written transcripts (translated into English) documenting the social and political history of modern Tibet.
 It includes a large collection of interviews from common folk, monks, and Tibetan and Chinese officials speaking about their lives and modern Tibetan society and history.
 The first installment, available now, includes 94 interviews conducted in the 1980s and 1990s with Tibetan aristocratic family members from Central Tibet and religious teachers.
 Future releases will include interviews with "common folk" and monks, especially those who lived in Drepung Monastery before 1959.

-Initiated in 2006 by the Latse Library in New York City.
+Initiated by Trace Foundation’s Latse Library in 2006.
 The first phase of the project focused on the older generation of Tibetans living in exile in India and the Himalayan region and from all walks of life: from ex-Tibetan cabinet ministers to musicians, discussing pre- and post-1959 history of Tibet, local and personal stories, specific events, folk literature and traditions, as well as life in refugee settlements.
 The second phase includes 150 hours of video from Amdo documenting cultural events, festivals, and everyday life and customs, and interviews with visitors to the Foundation and elder Tibetans living in the United States.
 A small number of videorecordings, with English sub-titles, are now available here -- be sure to see pages 2, 3, 4, etc. of the featured recordings.
-Scholars may also consult the interviews onsite at the Latse Library, located in Greenwich Village, New York City.
+Scholars may also consult the interviews onsite at the Trace Foundation's Latse Library.

 Produced by a non-profit organization based in Moraga, California, offers nearly 200 videotaped interviews recorded in 2007 and 2010 with primarily eldertly Tibetan refugees living in Bylakuppe, Mundgod, and Dharmsala, India.
 The interviewees discuss their experiences of daily life in Tibet, the impact of Chinese Communist rule, and life in exile.
 The full set of interviews, together with (searchable) English transcripts, is available for loan through the C.V.
 Starr East Asian Library.
 For holdings information about the DVDs, and the print and digitized transcripts, see CLIO.
 A limited selection of the videos are also available online through the Project's website.